JPersson77/LGTVCompanion/Docs/Commandline.md

 "LGTV Companion.exe" -freesyncinfo device1
 ```

-# Commands for sending generic requests to the device (for advanced users only)
+# Commands for sending generic requests to the device, for advanced users only (LGTV Companion and LGTVcli)
 In addition to the above commands it is also possible to send various arbitrary requests to WebOS devices.
 - *-request [endpoint]* 	- Send a json request to an endpoint (with no params)
 		[endpoint] below are examples of publically published endpoints: